This story is a revised version of Not Always Easy, the original of which was posted to the Nifty Archive a couple of years ago.

-"Just watch me..."
-Steve said, and started walking toward 'dreamboy'.
+"Just watch me..." he said, and started walking toward 'dreamboy'.

-I had no choice but to follow Steve, if only to make sure that he didn't say anything to embarrass me even more.
+I had no choice but to follow him, if only to make sure that he didn't say anything to embarrass me even more.
 At first Steve made all the conversation, but then I started to join in.
-It turned out that 'dreamboy' was actually called Paul, that he was the same age as me and that he was in the Lower Sixth at the Catholic Boys' school.
-I noticed that he had beautiful deep brown eyes and a lovely musical voice.
-His repertoire of smiles was even more impressive when seen close-up.
+It turned out that 'dreamboy' was actually called Paul, that he was the same age as me and that he was in the Lower Sixth at the Catholic boys' school.
+I noticed that he had beautiful hazel eyes and a lovely musical voice and that his repertoire of smiles was even more impressive when seen close-up.